dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 }
 ```

-This indicates that the subscription's path, which is a file, has been
+This event indicates that the subscription's path, which is a file,
-deleted.
+has been deleted.

+Any `IN_DELETE_SELF` event will trigger the automatic removal of the
+subscription.
+This, in turn, triggers the delivery of an `IN_IGNORED`
+event (see below).

 ###### Management events